 - Early Childhood Systems

 - TANF and Employment Issues

-Emily Sama-Miller specializes in implementation evaluation, analysis of administrative data for human services programs, and evidence reviews.
+Emily Sama-Miller specializes in systematic evidence and literature reviews, implementation and process evaluation, and analysis of administrative data for human services programs.

-In addition, Sama-Miller has taken a lead role in three comprehensive evidence review projects.
-Currently, she serves as project director on the Home Visiting Evidence of Effectiveness Review, which identifies evidence-based maternal and infant home visiting programs eligible for federal funding.
-She also serves as project director for a review of the evidence base on employment and training programs and strategies for low-income individuals, and as deputy project director for the Clearinghouse for Labor Evaluation and Research, which examines a range of labor-related topics.
-Additionally, she served as a senior reviewer, topic area coordinator, and training assessor on the What Works Clearinghouse.
+Sama-Miller has taken a lead role in three comprehensive evidence review projects.
+She currently directs the Home Visiting Evidence of Effectiveness Review, which identifies evidence-based maternal and infant home visiting programs eligible for federal funding.
+She also directed a review of the evidence base on employment and training programs and strategies for low-income people, and she served as deputy project director for the Clearinghouse for Labor Evaluation and Research, which examines a range of labor-related topics.
+She also served as a senior reviewer, topic area coordinator, and training assessor on the What Works Clearinghouse.

 Clearinghouse for Labor Evaluation and Research (CLEAR)

 CLEAR’s mission is to make research on labor topics more accessible to practitioners, policymakers, researchers, and the general public so that it can inform their decisions about labor policies and programs.